Izabella (the Woodstock Strat)

 Vintage sweet spot

-The straightforward answer is a mid-to-late 1960s Stratocaster in Olympic White โ€” but that's also the expensive answer.
+The straightforward answer is a post-CBS, large-headstock 1960s Stratocaster in Olympic White โ€” but that's also the expensive answer.
 A 1968 Strat in this finish with reasonably original parts will run $9,000โ€“$20,000 depending on the specifics.
-If Olympic White pushes the budget, a matching-era Strat in sunburst or Candy Apple Red will give you the same neck profile and pickup voicing for meaningfully less.
+The fact that Hendrix played one of these alone makes it more expensive to find an honest vintage homage.
+If Olympic White pushes the budget, a matching-era Strat in sunburst (the default factory finish) or black (Hendrix's other commonly-played finish in this era) will give you the same neck profile and pickup voicing for meaningfully less.
 For the "Hendrix feel" rather than the exact guitar: look for a 1966โ€“1969 Strat with a thick C-to-D neck profile and original pickups.

-Watch out for refins โ€” Strats from this era were refinished in enormous numbers, and Olympic White in particular is easy to fake.
-Ask for UV light photos and look for paint on the pickup routes.
-Period-correct pickguard screws matter too; they're often swapped with reproductions.
+Watch out for refins โ€” Strats from this era were refinished in enormous numbers, and Olympic White in particular is used in refinishes where people wanted the Hendrix look.
+Ask for UV light photos and look for miscolorerd paint around the pickup routes and in the neck pocket.
+Period-correct pickguard screws matter too; they're often swapped.

 Build your own